Celsa (Roman city)

 Celsa was an important pre-Roman and Roman city located near the modern town of Velilla de Ebro, Aragon, Spain.

 Recent excavations have brought to light many rich private and public buildings which give a glimpse of its former grandeur.

 History

 Celsa was originally an Iberian settlement, called Kelse, of the Ilergetes tribe.
-It was located in the middle reaches of the River Ebro at a privileged position on the natural route from the coast to the peninsular.
+It was located in the middle reaches of the River Ebro at a privileged position on the natural route from the coast to the peninsula.
 It was sited on terraces rising from the river and dominating a strategic ford.

-From the mid-second to the first half of the first century BC, Kelse coined its own currency with representations of winged victories, Hercules and Venus and this is the main documentation of the city.
+From the mid-second century to the first half of the first century BC, Kelse coined its own currency with representations of winged victories, Hercules and Venus; and this is the main documentation of the city.